 The Wills Act 2000 provides that wills may be lodged with a person prescribed by the regulations, or if no such person has been prescribed, the Public Trustee.
-As at 30 June 2022, no person had been prescribed, and the Public Trustee continues to provide a free, secure wills storage and retrieval service.
+As at 30 June 2023, no person had been prescribed, and the Public Trustee continues to provide a free, secure wills storage and retrieval service.

-Registration of Wills 2021-2022 Number of wills registered at beginning of year 15958 Amendments 98 New wills registered (as distinct from prepared) 310 Wills revoked, taken or administered 191 Number of wills registered at end of year 16047
+Registration of Wills 2022-23 Number of wills registered at beginning of year 16047 Amendments 84 New wills registered (as distinct from prepared) 524 Wills revoked, taken or administered 277 Number of wills registered at end of year 16294

-Advance Personal Plans lodged
+Advance Personal Plans

-An Advance Personal Plan (APP) enables a person to appoint, in advance, a substitute decision-maker in the event it is deemed they no longer has decision-making capacity.
-The Public Trustee provides a free APP storage service to Territorians At the time of reporting there were 2203 APP's lodged with the Public Trustee
+An Advance Personal Plan (APP) enables a person to appoint, in advance, a substitute decision-maker in the event it is deemed they no longer have decision-making capacity.
+The Public Trustee provides a free AAP storage service to Territorians.
+At the time of reporting there were 2323 APPs lodged with the Public Trustee.

-Financial Year 2018-2019 2019-2020 2020-2021 2021-2022 Advance Personal Plans lodged 303 349 372 302
+Financial Year 2019-20 2020-21 2021-22 2022-23 Advance Personal Plans lodged 349 372 302 422